CriticalFloof/omegga-Creeper/README.md

 ### Play

-The plugin is configured for immediate play.
+The plugin is configured for immediate play, and comes packaged with one default map.

 Upon start, a map vote lasting 15 seconds will occur, most popular map will be chosen and that map will be played for the configured amount of time.
 <br><br>